suema0331/Angular-EC-Smaple-2023/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Run `npm run build:pro` to specify the build for the production configuration; Angular modules and components are to be compiled and optimized at build time.
+In the case of a production build, the configuration file will also be generated for production, so don't worry. :)

 ```bash
 npm run build